 South Fork Trinity- Chinquapin Proposed Wilderness

 Features: This 15-mile trail provides access to the proposed Chinquapin Wilderness, which straddles a segment of the South Fork Trinity River between Forest Road 30 (a.k.a., the Wild-Mad Road) to the north and Highway 36 to the south.
 Because of its length, the trail offers an ideal backpacking adventure, as well as shorter day hikes, along an unprotected segment of the South Trinity River proposed for Wild & Scenic protection.
 Campgrounds at the southern trailhead provide a great opportunity to base camp and explore the trail and area.
-The trail provides easy access to the river in many spots, for angling, swimming, or just cooling your feet in the pools.
+The trail provides easy access to the river in many spots for swimming or just cooling your feet in the pools.
 With trailheads to the north and south, visitors have the option of a multi-day backpack trip with a car shuttle.

 The 31,000-acre proposed Chinquapin Wilderness features the largest expanse of unprotected old growth forest remaining in northwest California.
 The area supports a diverse array of forest species, including Douglas fir, ponderosa pine, Jeffrey pine, incense cedar, black oak, rare tree-sized giant chinquapin, and several rare plants.
 The forests are home to some of the largest populations of spotted owl and goshawk in the region.
 Other wildlife common to the area include bald eagle, Pacific fisher, and marten.
 The South Fork Trinity and its tributaries (most notably Smoky Creek, Silver Creek, and Red Mountain Creek) provide an important refuge and source of cold water within the Chinquapin area for threatened and endangered coho and spring Chinook salmon, as well as steelhead.